the-volunteer-network/the-volunteer-network.github.io/docs/index.md

 >As a successful business owner looking to give back to my community, I have always wanted to volunteer, but I have no idea of where I could offer my time.
 > I would love to have a resource that would help me connect with volunteering opportunities.

-- People who recently moved into a new town looking to meet new friends and introduce themselves to their new community by volunteering.
+- People who recently moved into a new town looking to meet new friends and introduce themselves to their community by volunteering.

 > As someone who recently moved from out of state, I am always looking for ways to make new acquaintances and provide to this city that has been so welcoming.
 > Volunteering is a great place to start, having an app that points me  directly to places where people actually need my help would be great!